 Those Stacked Concoctions

 So, if your “sandwich” is not mentioned here, I haven’t tried it or it just wasn’t my flavor!
 Also, I don’t consider some cook/chef’s “stacked” concoctions where they simply pile stuff on top of each other to create a new “flavor” and call it a sandwich.
 Two specific kinds come to mind… the first is the “Chicago Dog.”
 The second is when they pile cole slaw or french fries onto the original ingredients.

 Note… You may have noticed I don’t allow comments at the end of articles.
 I made that decision to help automatically eliminate lots of the typical “garbage” comments (my term) I have found reading other sites.
 If you have something (good or negative) to say, send me an email at…

 Another Note… While RVers may think this content is NOT related to RVing, it is.
 I have had the opportunity to try foods across the USA and Canada because I am a fulltime RVer and travel constantly.
-Think of it this way… “If I had not been traveling in an RV, I probably wouldn’t have stopped there.”
+Think of it this way… “If I had not been traveling in an RV, I probably wouldn’t have been there.”
 Wouldn’t have it any other way!!!